How to Leave A Legacy

 You Can Make a Difference Close to Home...Forever

-- Meet with the Community Foundation so that we can learn about what issues are important to you and how you hope to make a difference with your estate gift. (“What Can I Do with My Estate Gift?” may be helpful to you)
+- Meet with the Community Foundation so that we can learn about what issues are important to you and how you hope to make a difference with your future gift. (“What Can I Do with My Future Gift?” may be helpful to you)